alfiecg24/Achilles/Writeup.md

 This gave me the foundations to build the project on and saved a lot of time that wouldv'e been spent cleaning up the project later on.

 ## USB

+First of all, I had to write the initial functions to find the device, connect to it and read it's serial number.
+You can see the relevant functions in `src/usb.c`.
+I then wrote some necessary code for the basic handling of DFU mode devices - such as parsing the serial number and created structures to hold the device information.
+This can be seen in `src/exploit/dfu.c`.